TV Tropes is 149% Funded

 - In Germany, the episode "Patterns of Force" was banned due to heavy references to Nazism.

 - Later, the Star Trek: The Next Generation episode "The High Ground" was banned by the BBC because of a line about Ireland being reunited following "a successful terrorist campaign" (in the context of an episode on a conflict-ridden alien planet where the ethnic conflict was a blatant Fantastic Racism version of The Troubles).

-- Also banned (at least from BBC Four repeats) are episodes featuring rocker and convicted pedophile Gary Glitter (especially now that the Savile sex scandal has left a zero-tolerance policy on all material featuring him.
-Glitter was also arrested during the height of the scandal), as well as episodes hosted by Savile's co-worker Dave Lee Travis.
-A month after the scandal broke, Travis was arrested on several sex offence charges.
-He was cleared on most of them, but the two charges that the jury could not agree on might be retried, damaging chances of his episodes re-airing.
+- Also banned (at least from BBC Four repeats) are episodes featuring rocker and convicted pedophile Gary Glitter (especially now that the Savile sex scandal has left a zero-tolerance policy on all material featuring him; Glitter was also arrested during the height of the scandal), as well as episodes hosted by Savile's co-worker Dave Lee Travis (a month after the scandal broke, Travis was arrested on several sex offence charges.
+He was cleared on most of them, but was retried on the others, and found guilty on one.)

 - Jim'll Fix It, a show whose premise was having the wishes of kids granted via Savile, was banned outright following the revelations.
 Interviews with the man before his death suggest — in hindsight — that he only did the show so he could be close to his targets.

 - It can be assumed that the Have I Got News For You episode starring Rolf Harris as host will no longer air due to him being found guilty of indecent assault via the Operation Yewtree investigations that the Savile revelations spurred.